10 Things About Many Gifted People You May Not Know About

 You or your child may be twice exceptional (2E).
 This means if you are gifted and have a disability or mental health diagnosis.
 People who are in the profoundly gifted range are also considered 2E.

 You or your gifted child may need to adjust your expectations of self and others.
 Many gifted people are highly capable and set a high bar for themselves and others.
 This can be problematic at work and school, when bosses and teachers actually expect less.
 Being able to accurately understand what is being asked and expected of you is important both at school and work.
+Again, patience is key here, along with good communication.
+It's okay to ask questions to clarify everyone's expectations.

 An existential crisis can happen at any age.
 Gifted people can often see more possibilities than the average person, which can lead to intrusive thought loops that are upsetting.
 If your child, friend or spouse is having an existential crisis don't dismiss their feelings.
 They likely need someone to talk it out with, and help finding hope in their despair.
 If it is you who is spinning out, find someone to talk to, journal or take action to do something meaningful when possible.